nelsontky/let-it-go/README.md

     * Each Google account can only submit 1 review, with the ability to edit or delete the review.
     * Ability to rate toilets with stars, average stars are shown at the top.
     * Reviews are paginated, preventing reviews from taking too much page space.
-* Separate Web Portal that allows users to submit toilets, along with functionalities of editing and deleting Toilets will be added into main database upon review.
+* Separate Web Portal that allows users to submit toilets.
     * Implemented as a separate webapp, more information about the submissions portal can be found [here](https://github.com/nelsontky/let-it-go-submission/blob/master/README.md).